Delwinder Singh: Warriors

-Delwinder signed for the Warriors in 2018 and his contract extended for 2019.
+Delwinder signed for Warriors in 2018 and his contract was extended for 2019.

 Return to Tanjong Pagar United

-On 4 February 2020, after 8 years, Delwinder returned to his boyhood club, Tanjong Pagar United.
+On 4 February 2020, after 8 years, Delwinder returned to his boyhood club Tanjong Pagar United.

 Balestier Khalsa

-On 10 November 2021, Delwinder signed for Singapore Premier League side Balestier Khalsa ahead of the 2022 Singapore Premier League season which marked his sixth club that he joined in the league.
+On 10 November 2021, Delwinder signed for Balestier Khalsa ahead of the 2022 Singapore Premier League season.

 Return to Geylang International

-On 14 March 2023, Delwinder returned to Geylang International after 10 years away from the club.
+On 14 March 2023, Delwinder returned to Geylang International after 10 years.

 Angkor Tiger

-On 29 July 2023, Delwinder signed a one-year deal with Cambodian Premier League club, Angkor Tiger in which he become the first Singaporean player to join a Cambodian side.
-He is joined with former Tanjong Pagar United player, Shodai Nishikawa.
-On 6 August 2023, he make his debut for the club in a league match against ISI Dangkor Senchey.
+On 29 July 2023, Delwinder signed a one-year deal with Cambodian Premier League club Angkor Tiger.
+He became the first Singaporean player to join a Cambodian side.
+On 6 August he debuted in a league match against ISI Dangkor Senchey.

 International career

 Delwinder was handed his first call-up to the Singapore national team in 2011.
-He became one of the youngest player to represent the Lions when he made his debut for the senior team against Philippines at the age of 18.
+He became one of the youngest players to represent the Lions, against Philippines at the age of 18.
 As of March 2016, Delwinder has earned 5 international caps for his country.
-He has also represented the Singapore U22.
+He has also represented the Singapore U23.